itinerare/ffxiv-tools/README.md

     - Consults Universalis to see what the current pricest mat on each Diadem node is on a given world, as well as the priciest overall.
 Supports NA, Europe, JP, and Oceania data centers/worlds.
     - Universalis data is stored locally to reduce strain and maintain availability.

-An instance can be found at https://ffxiv.itinerare.net and is periodically updated from this repo.
+An instance can be found at https://ffxiv.itinerare.net and is automatically updated from this repo.

 ## Setup